algolia/autocomplete/packages/website/docs/using-recent-searches-plugin.md

 The  Autocomplete library provides the `createLocalStorageRecentSearchesPlugin` function for creating a `recentSearchesPlugin`  out-of-the-box.
 To use it, you need to provide a `key` and `limit`.

-The `key` can be any string and is useful to differentiate search histories if you have multiple autocompletes on one page.
+The `key` can be any string and is required to differentiate search histories if you have multiple autocompletes on one page.
 The `limit` defines the maximum number of recent searches to display.

 ```diff
 import { autocomplete } from '@algolia/autocomplete-js';